4 Effective Ways to Transfer Files from Android to Mac Wirelessly

 - Step 1.
 Install AirDroid on your mobile device and log in using your account.
-Then switch to Transfer to tap the option "Scan QR Code" after AirDroid Web.
+Then switch to Transfer to tap the "Scan QR Code" option after AirDroid Web.

 - Step 2.
 Go back to your Mac and open the AirDroid web app.
 After agreeing to the Terms of Service, you'll see the QR code on the right side of the log-in window.
-Scan that code using your phone or tablet and then tap on "Sign In".
+Scan that code using your phone or tablet and tap "Sign In".

 Option 2 (using the AirDroid desktop client)